emmebrusa/TSDZ2-Smart-EBike-LCD3/README.md

+This repository is updated by mbrusa.

+This fork is based on the v0.20beta1 and TSDZ2-ESP32 v7 by mspider65
+See the [wiki] for instructions

 This ebike motor controller firmware project is to be used with the Tongsheng TSDZ2 mid drive motor.

 It has the following benefits compared to the stock firmware: